Active ingredient

 Phone 0800 035 2525 for help

 Epilim Injection, sodium valproate, can seriously harm an unborn baby when taken during pregnancy.
-If you are a female able to have a baby you should use an effective method of birth control (contraception) without interruption during your entire treatment with Epilim Injection.
-Your doctor will discuss this with you but you must also follow the advice in section 2 of this leaflet.
+If you are a female able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Epilim Injection.
+Your doctor will discuss this with you, but you must also follow the advice in section 2 of this leaflet.

-Do not stop taking Epilim Injection unless your doctor tells you to as your condition may become worse.
+Do not stop taking Epilim Injection unless your specialist tells you to as your condition may become worse.

 1. What Epilim Injection is and what it is used for